 - Catherine completely missing the perfect opportunity to be a real heroine by assuming that the lady with Henry Tilney is a rival and fainting dead away in a very devastated and romantic manner; instead, she correctly takes her to be Miss Tilney, Henry's sister.

-- John Thorpe asks Catherine to marry her without her realizing it, and her innocent answer is spot-on.
+- John Thorpe asks Catherine to marry him without her realizing it, and her innocent answer is spot-on.

 John Thorpe: Did you ever hear the old song 'Going to One Wedding Brings on Another?'
 I say, you will come to Belle's wedding, I hope. (...)
 And then you know, I say, then you know, we may try the truth of this same old song.Catherine: May we?
 But I never sing.

 - Catherine's encounter with the cabinet.
 Explaining the sequence really wouldn't do it justice, as Austen's Affectionate Parody of breathlessly intense Gothic novel narration is essential to the humor.

 - The scenes where John Thorpe and James Morland brag about their horses and carriages.